-You must upload a copy of the Invitation to Apply with your formal application; however it does not guarantee your application will be successful.
+You must upload a copy of the Invitation to Apply with your formal application, otherwise your application will not be considered.

-If you have any queries or problems with the application process, please contact the Arts HDR Recruitment Managerdirectly.
+If you have any questions with the application process, please contact the Arts Graduate Research Admissions Officer directly.

 Step 8 – Accept your offer

-When you receive your offer to join Monash University; you need to read your offer letter and offer pack carefully to know how to accept your offer and enrol in your course.
+Your offer is your ticket to join the Faculty of Arts’ vibrant research community.
+You need to read your offer letter and offer pack carefully to know how to accept your offer and enrol in your course.

-- International students may need to pay their Overseas Student Health Cover and a course-fee deposit before the University can provide an electronic Confirmation of Enrolment (ECoE), which you need for your visa application.
+- your candidature commencement date, which is the date you must enrol by International students may need to pay their Overseas Student Health Cover and a course-fee deposit before the University can provide an electronic Confirmation of Enrolment (ECoE), which you need for your visa application.